fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

     HTTP/1.1 302 Found
     Location: https://start.wallet.example.org?code=SplxlOBeZQQYbYS6WxSbIA&state=fyZiOL9Lf2CeKuNT2JzxiLRDink0uPcd&iss=https%3A%2F%2Feaa-provider.example.org

-**Steps 8-9 (DPoP Proof for Token Endpoint)**: The Wallet Instance MUST create a new key pair for the DPoP and a fresh DPoP Proof JWT following the instruction provided in the Section 4 of (:rfc:`9449`) for the token request to the PID/(Q)EAA Provider.
+**Steps 8-9 (DPoP Proof for Token Endpoint)**: The Wallet Instance MUST create a new key pair for the DPoP and a fresh DPoP Proof JWT following the instruction provided in the Section 4 of (:rfc:`9449`) for the token request to the Credential Issuer.
 The DPoP Proof JWT is signed using the private key for DPoP created by Wallet Instance for this scope.
 DPoP binds the Access Token, and optionally the Refresh Token, to a certain Wallet Instance (:rfc:`9449`) and mitigates the misuse of leaked or stolen tokens at the Credential Endpoint.

-**Step 10 (Token Request):** The Wallet Instance sends a token request to the PID/(Q)EAA Provider Token Endpoint with a *DPoP Proof JWT* and the parameters: ``code``, ``code_verifier``, and OAuth 2.0 Attestation based Client Authentication (``OAuth-Client-Attestation`` and ``OAuth-Client-Attestation-PoP``).
+**Step 10 (Token Request):** The Wallet Instance sends a token request to the Credential Issuer Token Endpoint with a *DPoP Proof JWT* and the parameters: ``code``, ``code_verifier``, and OAuth 2.0 Attestation based Client Authentication (``OAuth-Client-Attestation`` and ``OAuth-Client-Attestation-PoP``).

 The ``OAuth-Client-Attestation`` is signed using the private key bound to the Wallet Instance.
 The related public key that is attested by the Wallet Provider is provided within the Wallet Attestation (``cnf.jwk`` claim).
-The PID/(Q)EAA Provider performs the following checks on the Token Request:
+The Credential Issuer performs the following checks on the Token Request:

    1. It MUST ensure that the Authorization ``code`` is issued to the authenticated Wallet Instance (:rfc:`6749`) and was not replied.
    2. It MUST ensure the Authorization ``code`` is valid and has not been previously used (:rfc:`6749`).